Ereklewoxo/Formula-1-Console-Racing/README.md

 - **Audio** – robotic engine sound generated using Nsound
 - **Input Handling** – uses `GetAsyncKeyState` for real-time responsiveness

+${{\color{MediumSpringGreen}● ● ● ● ●}}\$ ${{\color{Red}● ● ● ● ●}}\$ ${{\color{MediumSlateBlue}● ● ● ● ●}}\$

 This game is not a realistic simulation.
-Aspects, like car positioning for corners and engine behavior are simplified.
+Aspects, like car positioning for corners and engine behavior are simplified and not realistic.
 The shift lights are also 14 instead of 15 for symmetry.

-${{\color{MediumSpringGreen}● ● ● ● ●}}\$ ${{\color{Red}● ● ● ● ●}}\$ ${{\color{MediumSlateBlue}● ● ● ● ●}}\$